-Exercise 4: Add Licenses to the HC Controller Using Key Manager
+Exercise 4: Add Licenses to the g!
+System Controller Using Key Manager

-All HC controllers ship with built-in basic functionality for all sub-systems, and include one Viewer license to support one, third-party user interface such as a PC or iPhone.
-Included functionality allows control of most supported subsystems in small configurations, with no additional cost beyond the controller.
-HC controllers are then upgraded with Pro Apps for installations requiring the added features that Pro Apps deliver.
+Overview All g! system controllers ship with built-in basic functionality for all sub-systems, and include one Viewer license to support one, third-party user interface such as a PC or iPhone.
+Included functionality allows control of most supported subsystems in small configurations, with no additional cost beyond the controller. g! system controllers are then upgraded with Pro Apps for installations requiring the added features that Pro Apps deliver.
 Controllers may also be upgraded with additional viewer seats for more Viewer clients; bearing in mind that ELAN user interfaces such as the TS7, HR2, TS2 and so on do not require a Viewer license.